zestor/prolog-code-interpreter/README.md

 - Execution of Prolog queries with result handling and error reporting.
 - Integration with OpenAI’s chat completion API for advanced summarization and rule translation.

-## Project Structure
-- main.py        Main entry point of the application containing the PrologInterpreterTool class and demonstration examples.
-- README.md      This file with comprehensive project documentation.

 ## Dependencies
 - Python 3.7+
 - openai (Python package) – For LLM interactions with OpenAI’s API.